-The program is easy to install and relies on a few information points.
+The program is easy to install and relies on a few settings.
 To start, f.lux needs to know where you are located so it knows when the sun rises and sets.
 This is done by either entering your ZIP Code or your latitude and longitude coordinates.

 I’ve only had two minor issues with the program.
-The first is I took some SnagIt screen shots in the late evening and they were not as bright as normal.
-I didn’t realize this till the next day when the screen was normally brighter.
+I took some SnagIt screenshots in the late evening, and they were not as bright as normal.
+I didn’t realize this until the next day when the screen was normally brighter.
 I’ve since learned that f.lux has an option to disable for an hour for this reason.
-And if you keep the default fast transition speed, you will know when the sun set.
+And if you keep the default fast transition speed, you will know the sunset.
 Some people may prefer to change the transition speed to be a bit slower so it is not as noticeable.

 I’d encourage you to try F.lux.
 I think you will find it makes working on your PC at night easier and it minimizes the glare that often creates eye strain and keeps us awake.
-If you find the program useful, consider donating to their Charity Water drive.
+If you find the program useful, consider donating.
 You’ll see the donation link in the top right corner of their websites.

 F.lux is one of those programs that anyone who is in front of a computer at night should use.
 It automatically adjusts the screen brightness of your monitor throughout the day.
 This makes it easier for your eyes to adjust and to get ready for sleep.